At the Royal Free London, we diagnose and treat a range of lung conditions and breathing problems.

 Clinics for COPD patients in Barnet are community based and held weekly at Edgware Community Hospital and Finchley Memorial Hospital.

-People living with bronchiectasis need access to appropriate diagnosis and management tailored to their individual needs, and this is the ethos of our bronchiectasis service.
+People living with bronchiectasis need access to appropriate diagnosis and management that is tailored to their individual needs, and this is the ethos of the bronchiectasis service at the Royal Free London.

 Interstitial Lung Disease (ILD) is a term used for a group of disorders that affect the tissue of the lung as opposed to the airways.
 Some are acute illnesses, but most are chronic diseases that result in lung scarring (fibrosis).